-- We established production farm sites in Indiana and Rollo Bay. - We initiated construction of a broodstock facility in Rollo Bay for year-round egg production to stock our production facilities. - We received authorization for export of AquAdvantage Salmon from Panama and are seeking approval for local sale and consumption. - We initiated field trials in Argentina and Brazil, the first step in seeking approval of our AquAdvantage Salmon in those countries. - We received approval of our application to conduct field trials in China. - We signed a cooperative agreement with a non-governmental agency in South America for joint participation in an application for the approval of AquAdvantage Salmon.
+- · We established production farm sites in Indiana and Rollo Bay. - · We initiated construction of a broodstock facility in Rollo Bay for year-round egg production to stock our production facilities. - We received authorization for export of AquAdvantage Salmon from Panama and are seeking approval for local sale and consumption. - · We initiated field trials in Argentina and Brazil, the first step in seeking approval of our AquAdvantage Salmon in those countries. - · We submitted an application to conduct field trials in China, which has been accepted and is pending approval. - We signed a cooperative agreement with a non-governmental agency in South America for joint participation in an application for the approval of AquAdvantage Salmon.